An integral weight realization theorem for subset currents on free groups: Introduction

 \end{theor}

-Note that if $J$ is as in part (2) of Theorem~\ref{thm:A}, then for every $(U_1,\dots,U_m)$ and every $(V_1,\dots,V_m)$ as in the theorem we automatically have that the trees $J\cup U_1\cup\dots \cup U_n$ and $J\cup V_1\cup\dots \cup V_m$ belong to $\mathcal B_{\Gamma,r}$.
+Note that in part (2) of Theorem~\ref{thm:A} constructing $J\cup U_1\cup\cdots\cup U_n$ amounts to adding new edges to each terminal vertex of $J$ on one side of the geometric partition, while $J\cup V_1\cup\cdots\cup V_m$ is obtained from $J$ by adding edges to the terminal vertices of the other side of the geometric partition.
+Note that also if $J$ is as in part (2) the theorem, then for every $(U_1,\dots,U_m)$ and every $(V_1,\dots,V_m)$ as in the theorem we automatically have that the trees $J\cup U_1\cup\dots \cup U_n$ and $J\cup V_1\cup\dots \cup V_m$ belong to $\mathcal B_{\Gamma,r}$.
 Theorem~\ref{thm:A} is a substitute for Proposition~\ref{prop:iw} in the context of subset currents.
-However, compared to the context of the two-sided shift $A^\Z$ considered in Proposition~\ref{prop:iw}, even the statement of Theorem~\ref{thm:A} is considerably more complicated and it requires a significant change change of perspective to properly account for the "non-linear" nature of the tree $X=\widetilde \Gamma$ which replaces $\Z$ here.
+However, compared to the context of the two-sided shift $A^\Z$ considered in Proposition~\ref{prop:iw}, even the statement of Theorem~\ref{thm:A} is considerably more complicated and it requires a significant change of perspective to properly account for the ``non-linear" nature of the tree $X=\widetilde \Gamma$ which replaces $\Z$ here.
 For the same reason the proof of Theorem~\ref{thm:A} does not rely on Euler circuit considerations, but instead uses certain kinds of perfect matching arguments.
-Crucially, the proof of Theorem~\ref{thm:A} is constructive, and therefore it can be used to produce explicit approximations of various versions of "random" or "uniform" subset currents considered in Section~10 of \cite{KN3} by rational subset currents (see further discussion below).
+Crucially, the proof of Theorem~\ref{thm:A} is constructive, and therefore it can be used to produce explicit approximations of various versions of ``random" or ``uniform" subset currents considered in Section~10 of \cite{KN3} by rational subset currents (see further discussion below).